Alexhuszagh/minimal-lexical/README.md

 You may be asking: where is the actual parser?
 Due to variation in float formats, and the goal of integrating utility for various data-interchange language parsers, such functionality would be beyond the scope of this library.

-For example, the following floats valid for Rust strings, but is invalid in JSON or TOML:
+For example, the following float is valid in Rust strings, but is invalid in JSON or TOML:
 ```json
 1.e7
 ```

 Therefore, to use the library, you need functionality that extracts the significant digits to pass to `create_float`.
-Please see [simple-example](examples/simple.rs) for a simple example on how to use minimal-lexical as a parser.
+Please see [simple-example](examples/simple.rs) for a simple, annotated example on how to use minimal-lexical as a parser.

 # License